 - Chuseok is considered the biggest holiday in South Korea, and it is their version of thanksgiving.

 - Chuseok is celebrated on the 15th of August.
 They believe their ancestors harvest the grains, crops, and fruits during this time.
-The Koreans indulge in all of their favourite dishes, which include bulgogi, songpyeon, and japchae.
+The Koreans indulge in their favourite dishes, including bulgogi, songpyeon, and japchae.

 - Families wake up early on this day to prepare their tables for their dead ancestors.
-They bow twice at the table to their ancestors to wait for them to accept their gifts, a ritual called Charley.
+Then, they bow twice at the table to their ancestors to wait for them to accept their gifts, a Charley ritual.

 - When the ritual of Charley is over, that is when they eat.
-When they finish eating, they continue to honour the dead by going to visit their tombstones.
+When they finish eating, they continue to honour the dead by visiting their tombstones.

 - Polish people who have passed have their doors and windows left open as it is believed that the soul needs an open path to reach the spiritual realm.
 Also, clocks are stopped, and mirrors are covered.

-- People in Ireland also leave their windows, except they leave them open for 2 hours.
+- People in Ireland also leave their windows, except they open for 2 hours.

 - They believe that the soul has to have a path to descend.

-- If a person blocks the way for whatever reason, they think that person will have bad luck.
+- If a person blocks the way, they think that person will have bad luck.
 After 2 hours, the windows are closed, preventing the soul from coming back.

 - It’s not uncommon for people to have their coffins built into shapes of airplanes or animals to represent something meaningful to that deceased person.